JackSzwergold/Writing/memories/Do Me a Favor and Buy Me Some Milk.md

 slug: aa674a0960b9
 ----->

 I got the scalper’s number from a neighborhood friend who worked for him.
-I wanted some tickets for _Rush_’s 1984 “Grace Under Pressure” tour and this scalper was the guy who could help.
+I wanted some tickets for _Rush_’s 1986 “Power Windows” tour and this scalper was the guy who could help.

 I called him up and immediately it was one of these frantic and sketchy “Who are you?
 Why are you calling” calls.
 I mentioned my friend’s name and he started to calm down a bit.
 I gave him my phone number, told him I lived nearby, wanted to buy a few _Rush_ tickets and already had the money on me for the tickets.